cstffx/typegraphql-babel-ts/README.md

-This example show how to use TypegraphQL with Babel.
+This example show how to use TypeGraphQL with Babel.